xcomponent/xcomponent/Examples/xc.calculator/documentation/README.md

 # Calculator: step by step tutorial

-This document describes how to create a simple `Calculator` microservice with XComponent.
+This document describes how to create a simple `Calculator` microservice with XComponent whose triggered methods are implemented in JavaScript instead of C#.

 ## Overview

 XComponent is a platform to create, monitor and share microservices.

 In the `Calculator` sample we are going to create two different pieces of software:
-* **`[Calculator microservice]`** - A microservice that receives *Calculate* requests
+* **`[Calculator microservice]`** - A XComponent microservice that receives requests to calculate additions;
-* **`[NodeJS Application]`** - A simple application to run triggered methods coded in Javascript
+* **`[Calculator.js worker]`** - A simple NodeJS application to run triggered methods coded in JavaScript.

 ## Install XComponent Community

-The easiest way to install the XComponent Commmunity Edition is to download the latest version from [Nuget](https://www.nuget.org/packages/xcomponent.community/)
+The easiest way to install the XComponent Community Edition is to download the latest version from [Nuget](https://www.nuget.org/packages/xcomponent.community/)

 ## Create your first microservice